-Students have the opportunity to follow their own investigational instincts through undergraduate research.
-This requires a collaborative effort between the student and faculty.
-Research that culminates in the production of an undergraduate research thesis allows the student to receive the designation of “With Research Distinction” or “With Honors Research Distinction” on their diploma.
-For additional details and requirements regarding these levels of distinction, please see Distinction Guidelines.
+Research that culminates in the production of an undergraduate research thesis allows students to receive the designation of “With Research Distinction” or “With Honors Research Distinction” on their diploma.
+Visit Distinction Guidelines for more information.